Oneo64/Starlattice/Characters/Lukhan.md

 He likes to eat steak.

 ## Abilities
+#### Standard Infantry Training
+Lukhan received standard infantry training in the Kagalarian army.
+This includes reloading plasma rifles and pistols quicker, assembling and disassembling them, unjamming them, etc.

+#### Martial Combat
 Lukhan is proficient in Dagsar, a martial art practiced by Kagalarian people.

-He also received the standard infantry training in the army.
+#### Languages

-His native language is Kagalarian, and he knows how to speak English.
+Lukhan's native language is Kagalarian.
+He also knows how to speak English.

 ## Backstory
 Lukhan joined the military at 19 years old.